TASER: Table Agents for Schema-guided Extraction and Recommendation: Conclusion

 \section{Conclusion}

-By combining LLM agents with dynamic, schema‑anchored prompting and recursive validation loops, TASER offers a new proposal for extracting and normalizing complex holdings tables from raw financial filings.
-TASER's high precision and recall across diverse financial layouts underscore the potential of agentic, domain‑aware reasoning for scalable and accurate document understanding.
+We present TASER for extracting complex Holdings Tables from documents through continual learning.
+Our high precision and recall across diverse layouts underscore the potential of agentic continual learning for financial table extraction.